Oltda/declinate-it/README.md

 Czech has 7 declensions (nominative, genitive, dative, accusative, vocative, locative, instrumental) Users can add nouns and adjectives in their profile and the app will generate exercises with those words.

+Appart from the basic CRUD operations, I have included a webcrawler script using the python library beautiful soup to automatically extract data from wikipaedia dictionary

 Technology used:</br>
     - Backend: PostgreSQL database and Python – Flask</br>
     - Frontend: vanilla JS, HTML, CSS frontend